-Green Mountain Madrigal is for eight women's voices.
-It was inspired by and loosely based on a madrigal by Monteverdi, Lamento d'Ariana, using it as a source for pitch and syllables.
-I have always loved Monteverdi's close harmonies, the tension in them, and I wanted to extend them.
+Green Mountain Madrigal and Mountain Echoes are both for eight women's voices.
+They were inspired by and loosely based on a madrigal by Monteverdi, Lamento d'Ariana, using it as a source for pitch and syllables.
+I had always loved Monteverdi's close harmonies, the tension in them, and I wanted to extend them.
 Green Mountain Madrigal is Monteverdi with the sustaining pedal down.
-It is slow-paced, with the melody passing from voice to voice, much as in a handbell choir, the previous voice sustaining the "dissonant" interval, usually seconds.
-I originally wrote it to perform myself, using 8-track tape (hence, the 8 voices singing in the range of my voice, which is high)
+It is slow-paced, with the melody passing from voice to voice, the previous voice sustaining the "dissonant" interval, usually seconds.
+Mountain Echoes uses antiphony and a wider range of dynamics than Green Mountain Madrigal.
+After the initial section, in which the singers pass off the notes in decreasing volume, moving the sound around the space, it becomes more "singerly."
+The singers sing melodic phrases that are passed from singer to singer in changing configurations.